 Gas delivery point identifier:

-Name of gas retailer currently servicing the gas delivery point:
+Name of retailer currently servicing the gas delivery point:

-(c) AEMO to email retailer within certain timeframes
+(c) AEMO to email retailer/EWON within certain timeframes

-Under the “opt-in” scenario, AEMO is to send an email reply to the gas retailer with information about the identity of the lost gas customer’s current retailer in accordance with the following timeframes:
+Under the “opt-in” scenario, AEMO is to send an email reply to the retailer/EWON with information about the identity of the lost gas customer’s current retailer in accordance with the following timeframes:

-By 3.30pm, where the gas retailer’s email has been retrieved by AEMO during its 10.30am sweep of the email inbox that same business day; or
+By 3.30pm, where the retailer’s/EWON’s email has been retrieved by AEMO during its 10.30am sweep of the email inbox that same business day; or

-By 10.30am, where the gas retailer’s email has been retrieved by AEMO during its 3.30pm sweep of the email inbox on the previous business day.
+By 10.30am, where the retailer’s/EWON’s email has been retrieved by AEMO during its 3.30pm sweep of the email inbox on the previous business day.

-Step 4: Gas Retailer or AEMO Contacts Gas Customer
+Step 4: Retailer/EWON or AEMO Contacts Gas Customer

-(a) Retailer or AEMO to telephone gas customer within certain timeframes
+(a) Retailer/EWON or AEMO to telephone gas customer within certain timeframes

-AEMO or the retailer is to telephone the customer to inform them of the identity of the gas retailer that currently services their gas delivery point.
+AEMO or the retailer/EWON is to telephone the customer to inform them of the identity of the gas retailer that currently services their gas delivery point.

-Where the retailer has elected to telephone the customer (“opt-in” scenario), contact with the customer must be established within the following timeframes:
+Where the retailer/EWON has elected to telephone the customer (“opt-in” scenario), contact with the customer must be attempted within the following timeframes:

-By no later than 10.30am, where AEMO’s email has been received by the retailer by 3.30pm on the previous business day; or
+By no later than 10.30am, where AEMO’s email has been received by the retailer/EWON by 3.30pm on the previous business day; or

-By no later than 3.30pm, where AEMO’s email has been received by the retailer by 10.30am that same business day.
+By no later than 3.30pm, where AEMO’s email has been received by the retailer/EWON by 10.30am that same business day.

-Where the retailer has requested that AEMO telephones the customer (“default” scenario), AEMO will endeavour to contact the customer as soon as possible and by no later than the timeframes listed above.
+Where the retailer/EWON has requested that AEMO telephones the customer (“default” scenario), AEMO will endeavour to contact the customer as soon as possible and by no later than the timeframes listed above.

-This timetable ensures that the lost gas customer is informed of the identity of their current gas retailer within 1 business day of AEMO commencing work on identifying the customer’s current retailer.
+This timetable ensures that the lost gas customer is informed of the identity of their current retailer within 1 business day of AEMO commencing work on identifying the customer’s current retailer.

-b) Retailer to telephone gas customer
+b) Retailer/EWON to telephone gas customer

-The gas retailer or AEMO is to provide the gas customer with the following details:
+The retailer/EWON or AEMO is to provide the gas customer with the following details:

-The name of the gas customer’s current gas retailer; and
+The name of the gas customer’s current retailer; and

-A telephone number for the gas customer’s current gas retailer.
+A telephone number for the gas customer’s current retailer.

 (c) AEMO contacts appropriate retailer

-In addition to informing the lost gas customer of their current gas retailer, AEMO will notify the appropriate gas retailer of the matter soon after.
+In addition to informing the lost gas customer of their current retailer, AEMO will notify the appropriate retailer of the matter soon after.

-Step 5: Gas Retailer Contacts AEMO / Disposes of Customer Details
+Step 5: Retailer/EWON Contacts AEMO / Disposes of Customer Details

-(a) Retailer emails AEMO to confirm that process is complete
+(a) Retailer/EWON emails AEMO to confirm that process is complete

-Where the gas retailer has informed the gas customer of the identity of their current gas retailer, the gas retailer is to send an email to AEMO at the email address below within 1 business day to confirm that:
+Where the retailer/EWON has informed the gas customer of the identity of their current retailer, the retailer/EWON is to send an email to AEMO at the email address below within 1 business day to confirm that:

-The gas customer has been notified of their current gas retailer; and
+The gas customer has been notified of their current retailer; and

-The gas retailer agrees to permanently delete from its records all of the gas customer’s personal information within 7 business days of its email notification to AEMO.
+The retailer/EWON agrees to comply with the applicable statement in the standard email format below in respect of the gas customer’s personal information..

 retaildiscovery@aemo.com.au

-(b) Retailer to send email to AEMO in the standard format
+(b) Retailer/EWON to send email to AEMO in the standard format

-In order to minimise administration costs for both the retailer and AEMO, AEMO requests that the retailer sends an email in the following format:
+In order to minimise administration costs for the retailer, EWON and AEMO, AEMO requests that the retailer/EWON sends an email in the following format:

 Gas Customer Contacted:

-[Retailer’s name] would like to confirm to AEMO that the gas customer identified below has been notified by telephone by a representative of [Retailer’s name] and informed of the identity of the gas retailer that currently services their gas delivery point.
+[Retailer’s name/EWON] confirms to AEMO that the gas customer identified below has been notified by telephone by a representative of [Retailer’s name/EWON] and informed of the identity of the gas retailer that currently services their gas delivery point.